depthfirstlearning/depthfirstlearning.com/_posts/2018-06-27-AlphaGoZero.markdown

      type 3.
      </p>
      </details>
-  4. Knuth: For Theorem 1.(3), why is it that p’s successor positions are of type 2 if p is not terminal?
+  4. Knuth: For Theorem 1.3, why is it that p’s successor positions are of type 2 if p is not terminal?
      <details><summary>Hint</summary>
      <p>This is similar to the above two.</p>
      </details>
-  5. Knuth: Show that Theorem 2.(1, 2, 3) are correct.
+  5. Knuth: Show that the three inductive steps of Theorem 2 are correct.

 <br />
 # 2 Multi-Armed Bandits & Upper Confidence Bounds